StanleyWan/FCND-Estimation-CPP-v1/README.md

 ![acc_angles](./images/acc_angles.png)

 <p></p>
-And also we need to convert the input of gyroscopy from the body rate(p,q,r) to Euler angles through the following equations:
+And also we need to convert the input of gyroscope from the body rate(p,q,r) to Euler angles through the following equations:
 <p align="center">
 <img src="images/att_eq3.png" width="300"/>
 </p>